MicrosoftDocs/OData-docs/Odata-docs/client/v6/basic-crud-operations.md

 ## Using with POCO's

-While developing you may have the need to use the client without using codegen so as to reduce duplication of code for the models.
-In this case one can still use the odata client to access their service.
+While developing, you may want to use OData Client without a code generation tool like _ODataConnectedService_.
+In this case, one can still use the OData Client to access their service.

 In order to do this one can simply extend the `DataServiceContext` class in their code and add some convenience methods as shown below